danieldreke/qgis-plugin-ideas/README.md

 ### QGIS Plugin Ideas

+#### Within Range Of
+This plugin checks wether cells of one raster are within range of cells of another raster.
+Distance is given in number of cells or units which will be rounded to number of cells.

+#### Neighbourhood Sum
+This plugin calculates the sum of a neighbourhood of cells.
+Shape can be of any size and of box or circular type.

 #### Monthly Rasters Statistics
 This plugin loops through monthly rasters and adds zonal statistic columns like count, sum or mean to a vector layer.